Placeblock/CommandAPI/README.md

 ### Execute Command

 Every ScharkCommand can be executed.
 CommandAPI will automatically call subCommands and pass arguments to the onExecute methods of them.
-If an user executes th following command
+If an user executes the following command
 /command sub1 sub2 [arg1] [arg2]
 The onExecute method of the subCommand labeled "sub2" will be called with the arguments [arg1, arg2]